Arif911659/DhakaCart-03-test/MANUAL_RELEASE_GUIDE.md

 ## Troubleshooting
 - **Permission Denied**: Run with `sudo` if your user is not in the docker group: `sudo make build`.
 - **Login Failed**: Run `docker login` and enter your credentials.
+- **ImagePullBackOff**: Ensure `make push` completed successfully and the cluster has internet access.